XtremeRahul/gdrive_folder_size/README.md

 ## Also calculates total number of files and folders inside whole tree

-It returns a dict contains name, size, size in bytes, total number of files and total number of folders of the given gdrive file/folder's link/fileID.
+It returns a dict contains name, size, size in bytes, type, total number of files and total number of folders of the given gdrive file/folder's link/fileID.

-The keys in the dict are name, size, bytes, files and folders.
+The keys in the dict are name, size, bytes, type, files and folders.

 ## All you need to do is this:
 1) ```pip3 install -r requirements.txt```